Saudi Arabia's first new cinema in decades to open April 18

 AMC is partnering with the Public Investment Fund (PIF), Saudi Arabia’s main sovereign wealth fund.

-A handful of other theater operators are ready to build in Saudi Arabia if they win clearance, John Fithian, president of the U.S.-based National Association of Theatre Owners, said on a conference call with reporters.
+A handful of other theater operators are ready to build in Saudi Arabia if they win clearance, John Fithian, president of the U.S.-based National Association of Theatre Owners, told reporters.

-Fithian said he met with government officials in Riyadh over eight days in December to work out issues such as what type of material would be permitted on movie screens.
+Fithian said he met government officials in Riyadh in December to work out issues such as what type of material would be permitted on movie screens.
 He said he believes most Hollywood movies will be allowed, though some will require editing.

-AMC’s Aron said he expects that the same versions of films show in countries such as Dubai or Kuwait will be suitable for Saudi Arabia.
+AMC’s Aron said he expects the same versions of films shown in Dubai or Kuwait will be suitable for Saudi Arabia.
 “Hollywood has long ago dealt with the sensitivities of the Middle East and have adjusted film product accordingly,” he said.
-“Major Hollywood studios are showing films all over the Middle East right now.”
+“Major Hollywood studios are showing films all over the Middle East.”

-Separately, Six Flags Entertainment said it planned to develop a Six Flags-branded theme park in Riyadh in partnership with PIF.
-Terms were not disclosed.
+Separately, Six Flags Entertainment said it planned to develop a theme park in Riyadh with PIF.
+Cirque du Soleil will stage its first performance in the country on Sept.
+23, according to a statement from the General Entertainment Authority.

+The GEA also said it reached a deal for other live shows such as “Disney on Ice.”

-Reporting by Lisa Richwine and Stephen Kalin; Editing by Catherine Evans and James Dalgleish
+Reporting by Lisa Richwine in Los Angeles and Stephen Kalin in Riyadh; Editing by Diane Craft and Leslie Adler